 (Scroll down to the detailed printable recipe card for exact measurements.)

-- Hash Browns: precooked frozen hash brown patties, and you don’t even need to defrost then first.
+- Hash Browns: precooked frozen hash brown patties, and you don’t even need to defrost them first.
 Easy!

 - Diced Ham: this is a perfect use for any leftover holiday ham you might have from Thanksgiving, Christmas, or Easter.
 If not, purchase a ham steak and dice it up in minutes.
 You could also swap out the ham for cooked crumbled sausage or bacon, or a combination.
 For a vegetarian option, omit the meat and replace it with sautéed vegetables like onions, bell peppers, and mushrooms.